MykolaMS9/todo_app/README.md

 ## Description

-A simple Todo Application with a simple UI and a simple backend.
+A simple Todo Application with a simple UI and a backend.